-If you or your spouse is pregnant, Baby Yourself offers individual care by a registered nurse.
-Please call our nurses at 1-800-222-4379 (or 733-7065 in Birmingham) as soon as you find out you are pregnant.
+Baby Yourself offers individual care by a registered nurse.
+Please call our nurses at 1-800-222-4379 (or 1-205-733-7065 in Birmingham) or visit AlabamaBlue.com/BabyYourself as soon as you find out you are pregnant.
 Begin care for you and your baby as early as possible and continue throughout your pregnancy.
 Your baby has the best chance for a healthy start by early, thorough care while you are pregnant.
-If you fall into one of the following risk categories, please tell your doctor and your Baby Yourself nurse:

-- Ages 35 or older;
+If you fall into one of the following risk categories, please tell your doctor and your Baby Yourself nurse: age 35 or older; high blood pressure; diabetes; history of previous premature births; multiple births (twins, triplets, etc.).

-- High blood pressure;

-- Diabetes;

-- History of previous premature births;

-- Multiple births (twins, triplets, etc.)